 sudo add-apt-repository ppa:noobslab/themes sudo apt-get update sudo apt-get install arc-theme

-The new theme can be changed by navigating to
+We can change the new theme by navigating to

 Unity Tweak Tool > Theme and selecting

 I use minimalistic dark wallpaper to match the Arc-dark theme.
-Good wallpaper makes your desktop look cool and dark wallpapers reduce the amount of light emitted by an empty screen.
-The easiest way to set up a new wallpaper is to right click it to select
+Right wallpaper makes your desktop look cool, and dark wallpapers reduce the amount of light emitted by the empty screen.
+The easiest way to set up a new wallpaper is to right-click it to select

 Set as Wallpaper.
-Wallpapers are saved to a directory at
+Ubuntu saves Wallpapers to a directory at

 Date and Time Format

-The date and time format of the clock in Ubuntu panel can be set to have a custom format.
-I use the format of
+The date and time format of the clock in the Ubuntu panel can be set to have a custom format.
+I use the form of

-YYYY-MM-DD H:M. In order to configure the time format, you need to first install dconf Editor.
+YYYY-MM-DD H:M. To configure the time format, you need first to install the dconf Editor.

 sudo apt-get dconf-editor